home-assistant/home-assistant.io/source/_components/climate.intesishome.markdown

 ha_iot_class: "Cloud Push"
 ---

-The `IntesisHome` climate platform let you control [IntesisHome](https://www.intesishome.com) devices.
+The `IntesisHome` climate platform let you control [IntesisHome](https://www.intesishome.com) devices via the IntesisHome cloud.
 IntesisHome provide integrations with air conditioners including including Panasonic, Daikin, Fujitsu, Toshiba, LG and more.

+Note: IntesisHome products are a separate product line to IntesisBox.
+This platform does not support IntesisBox devices (which can be controlled locally using the WMP protocol).

 To set it up, add the following information to your `configuration.yaml` file: